- President / Founder – Masood Akhtar

 - Charles M. Strother, MD

-Masood Akhtar is an Indian-born proud American Muslim entrepreneur and activist.
+Masood Akhtar is an Indian-born proud American Muslim entrepreneur and an activist.
 He has been living in Madison for over 30 years and actively involved with numerous community projects.
-To address the environment of Islamophobia and fear during Presidential campaign, he spent significant amount of time addressing this issue in cooperation with leaders from the Madison Muslim Community, law enforcement officers, elected officials, local media and the general public.
-After the Presidential election, the environment of Islamophobia and Fear transformed into an environment of Hate against many minorities.
-To address that, he has created a Movement “We Are Many: United Against Hate” (formerly Anti-Hate Registry), a platform where people of different faiths, no faith, Latinos, African American, LGBT, Native Americans, Sikh community and others can unite together against hate and build an inclusive community.
-This Movement is not us vs. them.
+To address the environment of Islamophobia, he spent significant amount of time addressing this issue in cooperation with leaders from the Madison Muslim Community, law enforcement officers, elected officials, local media and the general public.
+Now the environment of peace and unity has transformed into an environment of hate, fear and divisiveness.
+To address that, he started an state-wide Movement “We Are Many: United Against Hate”- a platform where people (both urban and rural) of different faiths, no faith, Latinos, African American, LGBT, Native Americans, Sikh community and others can unite together against hate, bigotry and racism, seek protection for all, and build an inclusive community in a non-partisan way.
+His Movement is not about us vs. them.
+He also serves on Dane County’s recently formed “Immigration and Refugee Task Force” aimed to build trust between local law enforcement officials and the immigration and refugee communities and thus reduce fear.

 Kay Baranczyk, MBA